Do I have to Keep my House Clean?

 5. Refrigerator & Stove

-What if my Tenant doesn’t clean the Property?
+What if my Tenant doesn’t clean the Rental Property?

 So Can My Landlord Tell Me to Keep my House Clean?

 Your landlord cannot tell you to keep your house extremely clean.
-As long as you’re not overly messy, and look like you regularly maintain the house, your landlord will not cause you any trouble.
+As long as you’re not overly messy, and look like you are regularly cleaning and maintaining the house, your landlord will not cause you any trouble.